-The group will be facilitated by the SEND Navigators from Essex County Council along with representatives from The Essex Family Forum, key staff from the Local Authority Education Quadrants and representatives from Health and Social Care.
+The group will be facilitated by the SEND Navigation Leads from Essex County Council along with representatives from The Essex Family Forum, key staff from the Local Authority Education Quadrants and representatives from Health and Social Care.

 The sessions will be open to representatives from Parent Support Groups from across Essex.